jminjares4/Microprocessor-2-Lab-Template/doc_pages/lab4.md

 For this lab, there are few important function calls that are going to be used throughout the lab.
 Semaphores are created by using `SemaphoreHandle_t` data type.
 For instance, `SemaphoreHandle_t` *mySemaphore* is how you would create a semaphore.

-To be able to allocate an instance of an semaphore, you will need the following function: `xSemaphoreCreateBinary`.
-There are different types of semaphores, however we will only look at the binary semaphore for now.
-A binary semaphore as the name states has a binary behavior such that it can have a value of `0` or `1`.
+To be able to allocate an instance of a semaphore, you will need the following function: `xSemaphoreCreateBinary`.
+There are different types of semaphores, however, we will only look at the binary semaphore for now.
+A binary semaphore has a behavior that holds a value of `0` or `1`.
 ~~~c
 SemaphoreHandle_t xSemaphoreCreateBinary( void );
 ~~~